 - What it's like to take a course at MCC

 Once you enroll under this program and begin attending MCC, you're considered a college student.
-Faculty expect the same level of performance as expected of other college students.
+Faculty expect the same level of performance from you as they expect from other college students.

 - MCC's academic calendar